rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <!-- <h3 id="Pub-Sub Tab">Pub/Sub Tab</h3> -->
 ### Pub/Sub Tab
-This tab allows you to enter up to two topic/payload pairs and publish them and to subscribe to two topics.
+This tab allows entry and publication of two topic/payload pairs and entry and subscription to two topics.

 This can be useful for testing or accessing/monitoring other devices.